casneno/fetch-me/README.md

 ### Bugs & Known Issues

 * The MVP version work only in screen sizes below 428xp, since it was developed for mobile.
+* Avatar is not displaying some images.
+Known community issue.

 ### Future Improvements